Help Your Child Establish a Positive Relationship with Food

 Skip the Diet Talk (and the Dieting)

-While you can’t protect your kids from the diet culture that exists in our society, you can help them be confident about their own body and eating habits.
+While you can’t protect your kids from the diet culture that exists in our society, you can teach them to spot it and call it out.
+You can also help them be confident about their own body and eating habits.
 Whether it’s commenting on your body size, someone else’s body size, or the latest diet, your kids hear everything.
 Do your best to refrain from diet and body talk.
 Likewise, skip the diet or clean eating plan and instead work on nourishing your own body using an intuitive eating approach and without the rules of diet culture.
-Read more about intuitive eating here.

 Encourage Independence in Tweens and Teens

 It’s important to continue structured meals during adolescence, especially the family dinner.
 However, during this time your child is more likely to be independent with some meals and snacks.
 This independence is good, however, rather than leaving it totally up to them to choose their meals, you can still encourage nourishing options.

 Your kids may still need support to make sure they get a good snack after school snack every day.
 Depending on how independent and motivated your child is about their snack this could mean anything from simply keeping nourishing options on hand for them to choose from to actually putting it out in front of them.

 Often, the amount of help that is needed falls somewhere in the middle.
 For example, my 12-year-old is pretty good at recognizing that he is hungry and needs a snack, but will likely reach for easy-to-eat options such as pretzels, crackers, or peanuts.
 If I slice fruit or veggies up and put it in front of him he will eat it, but otherwise, there is a good chance he would skip the fruit or vegetable.